tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 MUST abort with an "illegal_parameter" alert.

 In shared mode, a server plays both roles, first decrypting the `ClientHelloOuter` and then using the contents of the `ClientHelloInner`.
-A shared mode server which receives a `ClientHello` with `ECHClientHello.type` of `outer` MUST abort with an "illegal_parameter" alert, because such a `ClientHello` should never be received from the network.
+A shared mode server which receives a `ClientHello` with `ECHClientHello.type` of `outer` MUST abort with an "illegal_parameter" alert, because such a `ClientHello` should never be received directly from the network.

 If `ECHClientHello.type` is not a valid `ECHClientHelloType`, then the server MUST abort with an "illegal_parameter" alert.

 If the "encrypted_client_hello" is not present, then the server completes the handshake normally, as described in {{RFC8446}}.